imran-niazi/WeatherFramework/Pods/ReactiveKit/README.md

     }
 ```

 Exciting!
 Operator `consumeLoadingState` takes the loading state listener and updates it each time a state is produced by the loading signal.
 It returns a safe signal of loading values, i.e. it unwraps the underlying value from the `.loaded` state.
-In our example that would be `SafeSignal<UIImage>` which we can then bind to our image view and update its content.
+In our example that would be `Signal<UIImage, Never>` which we can then bind to our image view and update its content.

 #### Transforming loading signals